-Mix the water, honey and yeast together well, then add 200g flour.
+Mix the water, honey and yeast together well and let it sit for 15 minutes to become a bit frothy, then add the flour.
 This is called the Poolish, a spongy dough … which it will become.

 2. Make the Dough

-Take the Poolish out of the fridge and let it come to room temperature (1 hour).
+Three and a half hours before you are going to cook, take the Poolish out of the fridge and let it come to room temperature for 1 hour.

-Put the Poolish into large mixing bowl and add 300g flour.
+Two hours before cooking, put the Poolish into large mixing bowl and add 300g flour.
 Stir 20g of salt into 300ml water then slowly add to the mix, a bit at a time, kneading the dough as you go.
-As you’re kneading, add 200g more flour and keep kneading until water fully integrated (this can take 10 – 15 minutes).
+As you’re kneading, add 200g more flour and keep kneading until water is fully integrated (this can take 10 – 15 minutes).

 Then pour it out of the mixing bowl on to a flat floured surface.
 Now you can work better with 2 hands.
 Fold the mix onto itself then stretch it out again and again – until well mixed (good to watch video below).
 This is a bit different to making bread where you knead with your hands and fists.